Our opioid response: Public policy

 As a leading stakeholder in health care, CVS Health works with advocacy organizations and elected leaders to recommend new and enhanced policies that will help address opioid misuse and abuse.

-Through this advocacy work, we’ve also been able to offer access to naloxone, the lifesaving opioid overdose-reversal drug, by establishing a standing order or similar protocol at CVS Pharmacy locations in all 50 states and the District of Columbia.
+Through this advocacy work, we’ve also been able to offer access to naloxone, the lifesaving opioid overdose-reversal drug, by establishing a standing order or similar protocol at CVS Pharmacy locations in all 50 states, the District of Columbia and Puerto Rico.
 This protocol allows patients to obtain naloxone at the pharmacy counter without having to first obtain an individual prescription from a physician.

 Additional public policy action we’ve taken includes: